Better Care for Our Patients

 - Named one of the Top 97 Hospitals for Joint Replacement by the Centers for Medicare and Medicaid Services (CMS).

 - Recognized as a top performer in Maryland for hand hygiene, with compliance rate of 90 percent for the entire year.

 - Joined the Maryland Cardiac Surgery Quality Initiative, a collaborative of all cardiac surgery programs in the state that focuses on improving quality and outcomes.

 - Continued to achieve a Door-to-Balloon time within the 90-minute time frame for 94 percent of our patients requiring Primary Coronary Intervention (PCI).

 - Named a recipient of Premier’s Partnership for Patients Award by achieving a 40 percent reduction in hospital-acquired conditions and/or a 20 percent reductions in readmissions in 7 of the 10 measured areas of focus.

 Collaborations with Medical Staff Enhance Care

-- Launched a quarterly series of "Hot Topics” for the medical staff to keep them abreast of new programs and changes in healthcare.
+- Hosted a quarterly series of "Hot Topics” for the medical staff to keep them abreast of new programs and changes in healthcare.